ajbrown/angular-loggly-logger/README.md

     .includeTimestamp( boolean ) // The current timestamp will be included if set to true.  default is false.

+    .inputTag("angular,customTag") // The tags will be included with the logs. default is "angular".

     .sendConsoleErrors( boolean ) // Sends console error stack traces to Loggly if set to true. default is false.

 ```